JoelBender/rally/doc/source/schema/index.rst

 * :class:`Transaction` a description of an activity that creates, modifies, or deletes some content

   * transactions are not generated for read activity
-  * transactions have a *type identifier* that describes the activity such as *postArticle*
+  * transactions have a *function identifier* that describes the activity such as *postArticle*
-  * each transaction has a timestamp and a reference to the user that initiated the activity
+  * each transaction has a timestamp and a reference to the user that initiated the activity, along with a reference to their session

 To help organize and manage content, there are these additional classes.